October 6, 2022

 2.1.
 What is a privacy policy?

-A privacy policy is a legal document that discloses how you handle personal data - how you collect, process, store and delete it.
+A privacy policy is a legal document that discloses how you handle personal data - how you collect, process, store, and delete it.
 It is a legal requirement under many data protection laws around the world.
-Apart from being a legal requirement it is also a tool that helps your business to cultivate trust with the people who visit your website.
+Apart from being a legal requirement, it is also a tool that helps your business to cultivate trust with the people who visit your website.
 Essentially, it makes your potential clients aware of the exact kind of personal information you collect about them and what you intend to use it for.
-A privacy policy is also referred to as a Privacy Statement or a Privacy Notice under different data protection or privacy laws.
+A privacy policy is called a Privacy Statement or a Privacy Notice under different data protection or privacy laws.

 2.2.
 Do I need a privacy policy?

 You need a privacy policy for two main reasons.
 Firstly, it is a legal requirement under some state, or regional data protection laws.
-These laws control how you engage with your website visitors and require you to provide your users with certain information about how you collect, process and store personal data.
+These laws control how you engage with your website visitors and require you to provide your users with specific information about collecting, processing, and storing personal data.

-Privacy policy is required either as part of the transparency obligation (i.e., GDPR), or it is a direct legal requirement under some laws (i.e., CalOPPA).
+A privacy policy is required either as part of the transparency obligation (i.e., GDPR) or a direct legal requirement under some laws (i.e., CalOPPA).

 Secondly, your website requires a privacy policy because it is critical to establishing trust with site visitors.
 Clients gain confidence in your website as a secure and reliable platform to play, share, and buy when you make it obvious what information you collect from them and how you intend to utilize it.